DanePubliczneGovPl/ckanext-danepubliczne/README.rst

 ----------------------------------------
-Releasing a New Version of ckanext-DanePubliczneGovPl
+Releasing a New Version of ckanext-danepubliczne
 ----------------------------------------

-ckanext-DanePubliczneGovPl is availabe on PyPI as https://pypi.python.org/pypi/ckanext-DanePubliczneGovPl.
+ckanext-danepubliczne is availabe on PyPI as https://pypi.python.org/pypi/ckanext-danepubliczne.
 To publish a new version to PyPI follow these steps:

 1. Update the version number in the ``setup.py`` file.